2024 United States presidential debates: Fact-checking

 The moderators were tasked with fact-checking the candidates during the debate, and multiple news outlets did so as well.
-CNN found that Trump made over 30 false claims during the debate, and Harris only made one, along with several statements "that were misleading or lacking in key context."
+CNN found that Trump made over 30 false claims during the debate and Harris made only one, along with several statements "that were misleading or lacking in key context."

 When Trump repeated the debunked allegation that immigrants in Springfield were eating pets, the moderator David Muir responded that there had been no credible reports of pets being harmed.
 Trump countered by claiming he had seen TV interviews where people said their dogs had been taken and eaten.
 Trump claimed that there was virtually no inflation during his presidency.
 However, the consumer price index rose 7.1% during his first 45 months in office.
 Trump claimed that some babies were being subjected to "executions" after birth.
 Davis intervened to fact-check him, stating: "There is no state in this country where it is legal to kill a baby after it's born."
 Trump also said that "A lot of these illegal immigrants coming in, [Democrats] are trying to get them to vote"; however, it is illegal for noncitizens to vote in federal elections.

 Harris also made misleading and false claims during the debate, including that Trump "exchanged love letters" with North Korean dictator Kim Jong Un.
 Trump had only said the two leaders had fallen "in love".
 Harris also falsely stated that "there is not one member of the United States military who is an active duty in a combat zone," with the United States military's Central Command shortly thereafter issuing a statement that it had engaged various Houthi targets in Yemen within the past 24 hours.
 Harris also denied Trump's claim, that she is in support of spending taxpayers' money on gender affirmation surgeries on prison inmates, as one of his "lies."
 However, a video from her unsuccessful 2020 Democratic Party presidential primaries surfaced of her pledging to provide gender affirming care to detained migrants.